POSYDON-code/POSYDON/docs/_source/tutorials-examples/MESA-grids/running-grids.rst

     running_a_grid

-Now that you have run your first grid, you can process, visualize and explore the results using the POSYDON post-processing pipeline API.
-TODO: link
+Now that you have run your first grid, you can process, visualize and explore the results using the POSYDON :ref:`post-processing pipeline
+<processing-pipeline>`.

 III.
 Running single stars with POSYDON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~